JosephWamulume/football-stats-dashboard-mern/README.md

 A comprehensive football statistics dashboard built with the MERN stack (MongoDB, Express, React, Node.js) and integrated with the football-data.org API.

+> **Note:** This project is still a work-in-progress.
+Features are being continuously added and improved.

 ## Features

 - View football leagues from around the world